 East Ayrshire Council, supported by East Ayrshire Leisure, were recently awarded £1.5M from Heritage Lottery Fund towards the restoration and modernisation of Dean Castle.

-On the 28 January 2018, Dean Castle will close permanently until 2020 to allow major repair and refurbishment works to be carried out.
-During February and March the Castle's collections of early musical instruments, arms and armour and tapestries will be brought to the Dick Institute for safe-keeping and display.
+Dean Castle is closed until 2020 to allow major repair and refurbishment works to be carried out.
+During March - May, the Castle's collections of early musical instruments, arms and armour and tapestries will be taken to the Dick Institute for safe-keeping and display.
 A series of events, workshops and recitals have been planned to allow visitors to view the collections.
 The display will change and develop over time as the collections are made ready to return to Dean Castle when it reopens in 2020.
-Due to the scale of the move, exhibits are expected to be on display at the Dick Institute from April 2018.
+Due to the scale of the move, exhibits will be on display at the Dick Institute from June 2018.

-The Visitor Centre and café will be open as normal 10am-4pm Wed-Sun.
+The Country Park, Visitor Centre and café will be open as normal.

 The project, due to run between 2018 and 2021, has a total cost of £5.2M, with funding of £500K also secured from Historic Environment Scotland, and the remainder coming from East Ayrshire Council.